TSP Investment Options and Fund Performance

 Common Stock Index Investment (C) Fund

 The C Fund is invested in the BlackRock Equity Index Fund and tracks the S&P 500 index, which provides a representative measure of stock market performance of 500 large companies traded in U.S. stock markets, primarily on the New York Stock Exchange.
-Industries are grouped into major sectors, with information technology, financial companies, health care, consumer discretionary, industrials, consumer staples and energy the largest.
+Industries are grouped into major sectors, with information technology, health care, financial companies, communications services, consumer discretionary, industrials, consumer staples and energy the largest.
 The stocks in the S&P 500 make up about four-fifths of the market value of the U.S. stock markets.

 The companies in the index are selected by S&P primarily based on their representation in their industry groupings, not because they are expected to have superior stock price performance relative to the stock market in general or to any other companies in particular.
 Instead, the measure is designed to be a representative gauge of U.S. large company stock performance.
 The makeup of the index varies from time to time.